msi1995/nba_gamefinder/README.md

 I used a third-party side panel (https://www.npmjs.com/package/react-sliding-side-panel) that ended up not functioning as well as I would have liked.
 You'll notice a slight delay when closing the sidebar.
 I tried to fix this for a bit, but wasn't able to find a quick solution.

-I added a bit of extra flair to the design, as well as some loading indicators for data retrieval for the side panel -- hopefully this is okay.
+I added a bit of extra flair to the design, such as a scroll for the table instead of pages, as well as some loading indicators for data retrieval for the side panel -- hopefully this is okay.

 Finally, I added some very basic Cypress tests to ensure the dynamically generated rows in the table and the side panel exist (the api is working).
 I have never used Cypress before, so I didn't go too in depth with testing; it's a tool I would need to learn more.